Arcitan/Ping-CLI/README.md

 of how many packets have been sent or received.
 *  `-W <timeout>`: Time to wait for a response, in seconds.
 By default, this is 1 second.

+RTT is computed by attaching a timestamp to outgoing packets, then taking the difference between receive time and incoming packets' timestamps.
+If the packet payload size is not large enough to accomodate this timestamp, timing will not be done.
+Further, if no packets have been received at all, aggregate timing statistics will not be printed out at the end.

 If ping does not receive any reply packets at all it will exit with code 1.
 If a packet count and deadline are both specified, and fewer than count packets